 Does Hawaii Require a Locksmith License?

-No. Hawaii doesn’t require state-level locksmith licensing.
+No. Hawaii does not require state-level locksmith licensing.

 What You Actually Need to Work as a Locksmith in Hawaii

-Age Requirement: You must be 18 years old.
+Age Requirement: you must be 18 years old.

 How to Become a Locksmith in Hawaii: 5 Steps